JohnGrime/TwitterTrack/README.md

 ## Example usage

-The `twitter_test.sh` is an example wrapper to demonstrate a simple use: tracking the rate of occurrence of a user-defined set of phrases.
+The `twitter_test.sh` is an example wrapper to demonstrate a simple use: tracking the real-time rate of occurrence for user-defined terms.
 This script assumes the presence of a `twitter_access_keys.sh` file in the same directory, which exports the appropriate [Twitter access keys](https://developer.twitter.com/en/docs/basics/authentication/guides/access-tokens.html) into the current shell environment, e.g.:

 	export TWITTER_CONSUMER_KEY=XXXXXXXXXX
 	export TWITTER_CONSUMER_SECRET=XXXXXXXXXX